BT agrees new deal on 4 billion pound pension fund deficit

 With shareholder returns for that period forecast at around 2.5 billion pounds, and the deficit payments planned at 2.98 billion pounds, analysts noted that there was plenty of headroom for BT to raise the dividend.

-BT shares were up 5.8 percent at 233 pence by 1245 GMT, having earlier scaled to a four-year high of 235.3 pence, the day's biggest rise by a European blue-chip stock .FTEU3.
+BT shares were up 5.6 percent at 232 pence by 3.45 p.m British time, having earlier scaled to a four-year high of 235.3 pence, the day's biggest rise by a European blue-chip stock.

-"With regard to dividends, the company remains circumspect with regard to a potential raise but acknowledged that resolution of a new top-up plan was a pre-condition to addressing potentially increased shareholder remuneration," Deutsche Bank said.

 ($1 = 0.6326 British pounds)